6leetcode/6leetcode/questions/Algorithms/0690. Employee Importance/README.md

 ### [Employee Importance](https://leetcode.com/problems/employee-importance)

-<p>You have a data structure of employee information, which includes the employee&#39;s unique ID, their importance value, and their direct subordinates&#39; IDs.</p>
+<p>You have a data structure of employee information, including the employee&#39;s unique ID, importance value, and direct subordinates&#39; IDs.</p>

 <p>You are given an array of employees <code>employees</code> where:</p>